 Finding a partner in Germany

-Before you start searching, take some time to consider:
+Before you start your search, take some time to consider:

 - your objective(s)

-What are your main aims for setting up links with a German partner?
-What kind of benefits should a partnership bring to your school or group?
+What do you want to get out of a partnership with Germany?
+What kind of benefits should it bring to your school or group?

 - what type of partner would suit your needs

-For schools, our overview of the German school system will help you make this decision.
+For schools, our overview of the German school system will help you decide.
 Think about whether you are looking for a school with a particular focus, e.g. a vocational school or a school with particular facilities.